-The COVID-19 disease caused by a particular kind of coronavirus (SARS-CoV-2) has already affected nearly 4.5 billion people worldwide.
-A new study shows the virus is of natural origin, instead of a laboratory construct.
+The COVID-19 disease caused by a particular coronavirus (SARS-CoV-2) has already affected nearly 4.5 billion people worldwide.
+In addition, a new study shows the virus is of natural origin instead of a laboratory construct.
 Since the COVID-19 outbreak, it has been a controversial ongoing debate worldwide whether the virus is a man-made creation or of natural origin.
 However, it has already been known that bats are a natural reservoir of coronavirus along with SARS-CoV-1 and MERS.

 The paper published on May 10 in the journal of Current Biology by Cell Press, titled “A Novel Bat Coronavirus Closely Related to SARS-CoV-2 Contains Natural Insertions at the S1/S2 Cleavage Site of the Spike Protein” by Zhou et al., highlighted the metagenomics analysis of a novel coronavirus, RmYN02, from R. malayanus and described the virus to be a very close relative of SARS-CoV-2.

 In this study, researchers identified a new coronavirus from bats, a close relative member of SARS-CoV-2, with 93.3% similarity in its genome.
-A virus named RmYN02 also contains amino acid insertions at S1 & S2 subunits junction in the spike protein of the virus in a way similar to SAR-COV-2.
-The study was conducted from an analysis of 302 genome samples collected from 227 bats in Yunnan province of China, between May and October of 2019.
+In addition, a virus named RmYN02 also contains amino acid insertions at S1 & S2 subunits junction in the virus spike protein in a way similar to SAR-COV-2.
+The study was conducted from an analysis of 302 genome samples collected from 227 bats in China’s Yunnan province between May and October 2019.
 The samples were taken from 20 different species of bats.